cwwmbm/linkedinscraper/README.md

 #### Web Interface

 The web interface is implemented using Flask in `app.py`.
 It provides a simple interface to view the job postings stored in the SQLite database.
-Users can mark job postings as applied or hidden, and the changes will be saved in the database.
+Users can mark job postings as applied, rejected, interview, or hidden, and the changes will be saved in the database.

 When the job is marked as "applied" it will be highlighted in light blue so that it's obvious at a glance which jobs are applied to.
+"Rejecetd" will mark the job in red, whereas "Interview" will mark the job in green.
 Upon clicking "Hide" the job will dissappear from the list.
-There's currently no functionality to unhide or un-apply.
-To reverse it you'd have to go to the database and change values in applied and hidden columns.
+There's currently no functionality to reverse these actions (i.e. unhine, un-apply, etc).
+To reverse it you'd have to go to the database and change values in applied, hidden, interview, or rejected columns.

 To run the web interface, execute the following command: